kitproj/kit/README.md

 # Joy

 This is a tool to enable local development of containerized applications.
-It uses conventional Kubernetes Pod YAML, but allows you to run the process on your host (like `Procfile`), in Docker using just-in-time build (like Docker Compose).

-Only high-level status is shown to your terminal:
+It allows you to specify a set of process (in containers or on the host) that are run concurrently in a single terminal window.
+Those processes are managed together as a group.
+They are all stopped when you're done.

+It automatically build containers when needed.
+It allows you to run init processes before your main processes.
+It uses familiar pod syntax to do this.

+Rather than printing logs to the terminal (so you're overwhelmed), logs are saved in files so you can open them in your IDE.

+You can define probes that test each container and host process is up and running.

 ```
 ▓ foo        [dead    ]  2022/12/21 17:48:19 listening on 8080